What is Lunesta?

 - Do not take Lunesta with or right after a meal.

 - Do not take Lunesta unless you are able to get a full night's sleep before you must be active again.

-- Call your doctor if your insomnia worsens or is not better within 7 to 10 days.
+- Call your healthcare provider if your insomnia worsens or is not better within 7 to 10 days.
 This may mean that there is another condition causing your sleep problems.

-- If you take too much Lunesta or overdose, call your doctor or poison control center right away, or get emergency treatment.
+- If you take too much Lunesta or overdose, call your healthcare provider or poison control center right away, or get emergency treatment.

 What are the possible side effects of Lunesta?

 - getting out of bed while not being fully awake and doing an activity that you do not know you are doing.
 (See “What is the most important information I should know about Lunesta?”)

 - abnormal thoughts and behavior.
 Symptoms include more outgoing or aggressive behavior than normal, confusion, agitation, acting strangely, hallucinations, worsening of depression, and suicidal thoughts or actions.